 This event is part two in the ongoing program series: Cracks in the YIMBY Consensus.

-This series is co-sponsored by the City Club of New York.
+This series is co-sponsored by the City Club of New York and by CNU NYC.

 San Francisco and Houston are the twin poles of the American housing debate.
 San Francisco: high regulation, scarce housing, sky-high prices.
 Houston: permissive zoning, abundant construction, relative affordability.
 The lesson seems obvious: deregulate and build your way to affordability.
 But does the evidence actually support this characterization and that lesson?